Grumbel/udraw/README.md

 Quick&dirty driver for the PS3 uDraw graphics tablet.
 If customization is needed, hack the source.

+Linux has a udraw driver in the kernel itself as well, rendering this mostly unnecessary unless some customization is desired.

 For a Windows driver, see: http://brandonw.net/udraw/